iii-org/deploy-devops/README.md

 * Ubuntu 20.04 LTS virtual machine(VM) (The minimum resource configuration of a VM is 4 vCore, 8G RAM, 60G HD; however, for production environment, it should be 3 or more VMs with 8 vCore, 16G RAM, 200G SSD)
 * Before installation, you should decide on these configuration settings
   * IP of VM
-  * Deploy mode:DNS or IP or nip.io or xip.io (nip.io and xip.io are only for test environment)
+  * Deploy mode:IP or DNS or nip.io or xip.io (nip.io and xip.io are only for test environment)
+	- IP : External access IP of VM
     - DNS: Domain names of III DevOps, GitLab, Redmine, Harbor, Sonarqube.
-	- IP : External access IP of VM
   * GitLab root password
   * Harbor, Rancher, Redmine, Sonarqube admin password
   * III-devops first user (super user)